TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 ## Member Details

 The **Member Details** view shows the usage trend and [statistics](#memberstat) of a specific cluster member.
 To check the **Member** **Details** view,  go to the [Members](#member) section and click the link in the **Member** column.
 Here you can also view the [Member Logs](#memberlogs) generated for a cluster member.
+The usage trends and the statistics of a specific member are auto updated periodically after every five seconds.
+If you want to turn off the auto-refresh, use the **Auto Refresh** switch that is provided on the upper-right corner.
+You can view, on demand, the latest logs by clicking on the **Load New** button provided at the bottom of the logs.
+You can also click the **Load More** button to view the older logs.

 ![Member Detail View](../Images/memberdetailview.png)